2023 arts + Culture Grants

 Unfortunately, no, not yet.
 This is an annual grant program, so please apply once your IRS nonprofit status is finalized.

-My organization has received an Arts & Culture grant in the past.
+Our organization has received an Arts & Culture grant in the past.
 Are we eligible to apply again this year?

 Who is making the funding decisions?